caarlos0/gophercon-2025/slides.md

-sobasically, the client inits the connection, then both client and server exchange supported protocol versions and encryption algorithms, decide which to use, exchange encryption keys using diffie-hellman (for example) From that point forward the connection is encrypted.
+sobasically, the client inits the connection, then both client and server exchange supported protocol versions and encryption algorithms, decide which to use, exchange encryption keys using diffie-hellman (for example) Diffie-Hellman is a cryptographic key exchange protocol that allows two parties to securely establish a shared secret key over an insecure communication channel without requiring prior shared secrets.
+From that point forward the connection is encrypted.
 Finally user authentication happens, and if the server accepts, the ssh session begins at that point, until either party closes it.